 Mobile-Friendly / Mobile-First Website

-If you want to reach visitors in 2024, your site needs to be easy to navigate on mobile phones and tablets.
+If you want to reach visitors in 2025, your site needs to be easy to navigate on mobile phones and tablets.
 The standard used to be “mobile friendliness,” but Google has shifted to a mobile-first world, meaning it expects mobile visitors to be the primary target of your web design.
 Ideally, a desktop version of your website shouldn’t even exist.
 The site should look exactly the same on mobile and desktop: the layout should be fairly simple and the site navigation optimized for a mobile user experience.

 Trustworthiness

-In the past 2 years, Google increased its scrutiny of content to ensure users aren’t encountering misinformation or disinformation.
+In the past three years, Google increased its scrutiny of content to ensure users aren’t encountering misinformation or disinformation.
 Examples of its efforts include its Your Money, Your Life algorithm update and its joint patent with IBM on detecting factual information in a document.
 To optimize for this new factor, ensure that your content is free of provably false claims and contains citations from academic, government, or other trustworthy sources.

 Internal Links